 - Teach your fans something specific like how to play a certain riff, or how to set up a home studio.
 (This is best for musicians who know a lot of their fans are also musicians)

-Now how do you use these live online events to collect email addresses?
+Now how do you use these live online events to collect email addresses and grow your email list?
 There are two options…

 One, you could make the event public for all your fans to join.
 While you’re live give your fans the chance to opt into your list to get some cool thing.
 If you hosted a live concert, give them a free download of one of the songs you played.
 If you used the live session to teach your fans something, give them a free checklist or toolkit PDF.